A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Discussion

 \subsubsection{Open source foundations}

-\begin{itemize} \item \textbf{Provide support structures for open LLM projects.} Collaboration in open LLM projects across artifacts, such as as software, data and models, require a diverse set of processes, governance models, and tools to function.
-Open source foundations can provide support structures and neutral grounds for stakeholders across industry, government, and academia to collaborate on the development of open LLMs and related artifacts. \end{itemize}
+\begin{itemize} \item \textbf{Provide support structures for open LLM projects.} Collaboration in open LLM projects across artefacts, such as software, data and models, requires a diverse set of processes, governance models, and tools to function.
+Open source foundations can provide support structures and neutral grounds for stakeholders across industry, government, and academia to collaborate on the development of open LLMs and related artefacts. \end{itemize}